-Italy has different clothing styles varying from the north to the south and it can be difficult to decide which one to approach when you’re planning what to wear.
+Italy’s clothing styles vary from the north to the south; it can be difficult to decide which approach to take when you’re planning what to wear.

-Milan and the north of this beautiful country has a really fashionable and sometimes over the top style.
-New trends flow in and the culture is more similar to big European capitals, where trends evolve and people customize their style according to personal tastes.
+Milan and the north of this beautiful country have a very fashionable and sometimes over-the-top style.
+The culture is similar to big European capitals, where trends evolve and people customize their style according to personal tastes.

-Rome and the south have more locals trends and traditions.
-They don’t really care as much when it comes to clothing, but make sure you don’t show too much skin, locals aren’t big on overly revealing clothing.
+Rome and the south have more local trends and traditions.
+They don’t care as much when it comes to clothing, but make sure you don’t show too much skin–locals aren’t big on overly-revealing clothing.

-Originally I come from a city close to Venice in the north-east of Italy, but I’ve traveled all over my country, so I can help give you tips on what to wear in Italy.
+Originally, I come from a city close to Venice in the north-east, but I’ve traveled all over my country, so I can help give you tips on what to wear throughout Italy.

 Weather in Italy

-The north is normally cold in winter and warm and stuffy in summer because most of the big cities are in a flat land called “Pianura Padana”, so there’s less wind and it’s really humid.
-Cities located on a higher altitude are more windy and cold but you can enjoy a summer heat thank to the sun.
+The north is normally cold in winter and warm and humid in summer.
+Cities located on a higher altitude are more windy and cold, but you can enjoy a summer heat, thanks to the sun.

-The south is characterized for being warmer, during the whole year –in some areas it doesn’t even snow! .
-Rome and the south is really hot during the summer (+35/40°C), in which you can include May and September, but it’s really enjoyable thank to a fresh sea breeze.
+The south is characterized for being warmer, year-round; in some areas, it doesn’t even snow!
+Rome and the south are very hot in the summer (+35/40°C), including May and September, but it’s enjoyable thanks to the sea breeze.
 Winters are warmer and not as cold, with better weather than in the north.

-Sunglasses are a must every season; the sun never stops kissing the Italian peninsula and it can really bother you if you are not wearing proper protection.
-During spring and summer months is important to pack proper sun protection and after-sun if your skin is not used to the sun’s rays – it can burn really badly if you are outside during the hottest hours in the day.
+Sunglasses are a must every season; the sun seemingly never stops shining on the Italian peninsula.
+During spring and summer months, pack proper sun (and after-sun) protection if your skin is not used to the sun’s rays.
+You can burn easily if you are outside during the hottest hours of the day.

-Touristy cities like Venice or Rome are made for walking and it’s also the easiest way to go around sightseeing, so make sure to choose comfortable shoes to fully enjoy your day out.
-Your footwear should include waterproof shoes for the colder months and simple comfortable canvas shoes for the warmer months.
+Touristy cities like Venice or Rome are made for walking, so make sure to choose comfortable shoes.
+Consider waterproof shoes for the colder months and simple, comfortable canvas shoes for the warmer months.

 A pair of fancy heels is recommended, as locals like to dine out with style and elegance.
-Also, in some venues you can find selectors at the entrance who could not let you in if wearing flat shoes, so make sure you have your heels on to have a secure entry pass.
+Also, in some venues, hosts at the entrance might not let you in if you’re wearing flat shoes!

-TFG recommends choosing wedges over stilettos to walk smoothly over the cobblestone streets.
+TFG recommends choosing wedges over stilettos to walk safely and smoothly over cobblestone streets.

 Shopping in Italy

-If you find you have left behind an essential, or you need to add to your travel wardrobe, don’t panic.
+If you find you have left behind an essential, or need to add to your travel wardrobe, don’t panic.
 Italy is the cradle of fashion and all of the biggest brands are located in every city.
-Stores like H&M, Zara are highly fashionable and with a various range of clothes.
+Stores like H&M and Zara are highly fashionable, with a wide range of clothes.
 Italian department stores such as Coin and La Rinascente can be handy when looking for quality items.
-Also, the Italian brand United Colours of Benetton is recommended for basic items and it’s located in every city.
+Also, the Italian brand United Colours of Benetton is recommended for basic items, and there’s a branch located in every city.

 What to Wear in Italy in Spring

-Spring in Italy is unpredictable, the temperatures can vary from chilled to warm and sometimes even hot, from a minimum of 15°C to a maximum of 28°C. When it rains and during early morning hours the temperature can go down to 10°C. Checking the weather forecast is highly recommended.
+Spring in Italy is unpredictable.
+The temperatures can vary from chilly to warm and sometimes even hot, from a minimum of 15°C to a maximum of 28°C. When it rains, and during early morning hours, the temperature can go down to 10°C. Checking the weather forecast is highly recommended.

 Italy Packing List:

-As mentioned, Italian spring is pretty damned – as Loretta Goggi sang -, but it’s really beautiful as you can spot flowers and green everywhere.
+Italian spring is beautiful–you can spot flowers and green everywhere.
 I consider spring the best season to plan a trip to Italy, as the temperatures are more moderate compared to summer.

-As you plan what to wear in Italy, look for bright and light colors during this finicky season – when it’s sunny it’s really warm.
-Jeans are a must, alongside with skirts.
+Look for bright and light colors during this finicky season; when it’s sunny, it’s very warm.
+Jeans are a must, along with skirts.
 The latest trend is long maxi skirts in a light fabric.
-Match the bottom with classic tee or pretty blouse, and don’t forget a set of sweaters or light jackets for cold days and evenings and a waterproof outwear item, such as a light trench coat, for unexpected rainstorms.
-Light brogues or waterproof canvas shoes are essentials for this season.
+Match the bottom with a classic tee or pretty blouse, and don’t forget a set of sweaters or light jackets for layering on cold days and evenings and a waterproof outwear item, such as a light trench coat, for unexpected rainstorms.
+Light brogues or waterproof canvas shoes are essential.

-Accessories include a silk neck scarf for cold mornings, your jewelry–remember to not take expensive ones- and sunglasses.
-A nice sun hat is recommended but not essential.
+Accessories include a silk neck scarf for cold mornings, jewelry (remember to not take expensive pieces), and sunglasses.
+A sun hat is recommended but not essential.

 What to Wear in Italy in Summer

-Summer in Italy is insanely hot, temperatures can reach 35°C or higher and in some cities in the north such as Milan and Venice, it can be really stuffy due to the humidity of the region.
-In the south is hot but still ventilated so it’s more enjoyable.
-Pay attention to be protected during the hottest hours of the day wearing a sun cream and a sun hat.
+Summer in Italy is insanely hot; temperatures can reach 35°C or higher.
+In some cities in the north, such as Milan and Venice, it can be extremely stuffy due to the humidity.
+The south is hot but it’s better ventilated, so it’s more enjoyable.
+Be careful to protect yourself during the hottest hours of the day by wearing suncream and a sun hat.

 Italy Packing List:

-If you go to the seaside, pack a colorful bikini and you are in business.
-An elegant old-fashioned monokini is accepted if you don’t want to show too much skin.
+If you go to the seaside, pack a colorful bikini.
+An elegant old-fashioned monokini is acceptable if you don’t want to show too much skin.

-Pack a pair of beautiful summer sandals and canvas shoes for the day and a pair of open toe heels for a fancy night out and you are ready to go.
-Note that locals don’t like people walking around in flip-flops if not at the seaside.
+Pack a pair of beautiful summer sandals and canvas shoes for the day and a pair of open-toe heels for a fancy night out.
+Note that locals don’t appreciate people wearing flip-flops if not at the seaside.

-In summer most of the events are outside as lots of venues have gardens and al fresco spaces where cocktail parties and happy hours are organized every evening, which are the best occasions to wear you favorite cocktail dress and enjoy the summer breeze.
-It’s always recommended to pack a light jacket and cardigan for cooler days and evenings.
+In summer, most events are outside as many venues have gardens and al fresco spaces with evening cocktail parties and happy hours.
+These are the best times to wear your favorite cocktail dress and enjoy the summer breeze.
+It’s recommended to pack a light jacket and cardigan for cooler days and evenings.

 What to Wear in Italy in Autumn

-Autumn does not differ from much from spring.
-Temperatures fluctuate from 15°C to 24°C and it also rains quite a lot.
-In the plain land in the north of Italy during this season you can experience foggy days, which are quite fascinating in cities like Venice or Milan.
+Autumn does not differ much from spring.
+Temperatures fluctuate from 15°C to 24°C and it rains quite a lot.
+In the plains in the north of Italy, you can experience foggy days, which are quite fascinating in cities like Venice or Milan.

 Italy Packing List:

-When planning what to wear in Italy in September and the autumn you should pack the same items mentioned above in the spring section.
-These two seasons are pretty similar and the only variations can be the umbrella and a trench coat.
-The key colors of the season are brown, purple, grey and black; but you can always choose lighter colors to provide relief from warmer weather.
+When planning what to wear in Italy in September and the autumn you should pack the same items mentioned in the spring section.
+These two seasons are similar and the only variations may be an umbrella and trench coat.
+The key colors of the season are brown, purple, gray, and black, but you can always choose lighter colors to provide relief from warmer weather.

-When in doubt, plan a monochrome packing list for Italy consisting of mostly black colors, chic leather boots, stunning handbag, and silk printed scarf.
+When in doubt, plan a monochrome packing list for Italy consisting of mostly black, chic leather boots, a stunning handbag, and silk printed scarf.

 What to Wear in Italy in Winter

-As mentioned before, winters can be quite cold in Italy.
-In the north it snows a lot and sometimes it’s quite difficult to move around the city without slipping.
+As mentioned before, winters can be quite cold.
+In the north, it snows a lot and sometimes it’s difficult to move around the city without slipping.
 The south is warmer but it snows at least once a year.
-The temperatures go from +10°C down to -8°C. And where the climate is humid it’s colder, as you can feel it in your bones.
+The temperatures range from +10°C down to -8°C. And where the climate is humid, it’s colder–you can feel it in your bones.

 Italy Packing List:

-To make sure you don’t freeze when planning what to wear in Italy, pack a pair of warm gloves, a thick scarf and a hat.
-If you are planning to go to Northern Italy, I suggest to pack a padded winter coat and layer of merino wool thermals too.
+To make sure you don’t freeze when planning what to wear in Italy, pack a pair of warm gloves, a thick scarf, and a hat.
+If you are planning to go to the north, I suggest a padded winter coat and layer of merino wool thermals, too.

-In the south you can take a winter coat or a quilted jacket.
-The rule in winter is to dress in layers as temperatures might change during the day, so take some long sleeves tops, warm sweaters and cardigans.
+In the south, you can take a winter coat or a quilted jacket.
+The rule in winter is to dress in layers as temperatures might change during the day, so pack some long sleeves tops, warm sweaters, and cardigans.

 Leather boots like these are perfect for travel in Europe during this time of year.